 What is a constellation?
 How do you find one?
 Identify starry patterns in the sky, make up your own patterns, and blast off for a personal trip among the stars!
 Make your own starmaps and explore the night sky at home with free programs like Stellarium and Celestia.

-Peer deep into zodiac constellations with the Kepler space telescope's new K2 Mission.
-Search for nearby exoplanets and astrophysical discoveries in constellations like Libra, Taurus, and the rest of the zodiac signs.
+Peer deep into the zodiac constellations with the Kepler space telescope and the K2 Mission.
+Search for close planets and other cosmological discoveries in familiar constellations like Leo, Taurus, and the rest of the zodiac signs.
 Learn more about the Kepler K2 Mission.

 Tickets are $4 per person, and are sold at the Visitor Services Desk on a first-come, first-served basis.
 Everyone must have their own ticket.
-Planetarium Passes must be exchanged at the Visitor Services Desk for tickets.
+Members' Planetarium passes must be exchanged at the Visitor Services Desk for that day's tickets.

 View the stars and more after-hours from the Plaza of the Hall.